26thavenue/unsplash_cowryRiseTest/README.md

 This is a test that contains consuming the unsplash api and displaying a page of "african " photos on load .
 It also includes a search functionality where you can wuery the unsplash api, a nice picture modal and a masonry staggered grid

 ### TOOLS
 The project was designed to be used with Vue and SCSS , but I am more familiar with Tailwind and React.
-Vite was also used in this project
+Vite(a build tool) and React Query for communicating with the Unspalsh API

 ### HOW TO REPLICATE
 To replicate go to the unsplash api dashboard and create a new project get the required keys as stated in the ".env.example" file and put it in your env file,